Preset · 10 MB target

 Fitting a video into Discord's free limit

 Discord checks the exact byte count, so 10.2 MB fails where 9.9 MB sails through.
-This tool computes the precise bitrate that fits your video's length into the limit, reserves space for audio, compresses, then verifies the final size — re-encoding automatically if the first pass came out even slightly over.
+This tool works out exactly how much to compress so your video's length fits the limit, reserves space for audio, compresses, then verifies the final size — re-encoding automatically if the first pass came out even slightly over.
 You always get a file Discord will accept.

 Be realistic about what 10 MB holds: a 20–30 second gameplay clip still looks sharp; a 2-minute clip lands around 540–720p and looks fine in chat; a 10-minute video at 10 MB is heavily compressed by any tool's math — for those, consider whether a trimmed highlight says it better.
-When the bit budget gets tight, the tool lowers resolution and frame rate in sensible steps instead of smearing every frame into blocks.
-Audio is kept at a bitrate that doesn't crackle, because viewers forgive soft pixels faster than broken sound.
+When space gets tight, the tool lowers resolution and frame rate in sensible steps instead of smearing every frame into blocks.
+The sound is kept clear enough not to crackle, because viewers forgive soft pixels faster than broken audio.

-Everything runs locally in your browser with hardware acceleration where available, so compressing is usually faster than watching the clip — and your video is never uploaded anywhere.
+Everything runs right in your browser, using your device's own power, so compressing is usually faster than watching the clip — and your video is never uploaded anywhere.

 Frequently asked questions